Abhinaay/Third-Eye/README.md

   This Program will record initial no of humans in the frame and display it and next time if the no of humans decrease or increase by 3 it will update the no of humans

   The value can be increased or decreased by changing Ranger variable in the program

+5) The program now have two options visual Output required or not, Choose as required